zyossas/cordova-plugin-facebook-connect/README.md

 ### Facebook SDK version

-As of v3.0.0, this plugin will always be released for iOS and for Android with a synchronized usage of the Facebook SDKs
+This plugin will always be released for iOS and for Android with a synchronized usage of the Facebook SDKs.

-For example: v3.0.0 include the Facebook SDK iOS v4.36.0 and reference per default the Facebook SDK Android v4.36.0 too

 ### Graph API version